-Qualified human translators, on the other hand, are highly-qualified and specifically trained in their fields.
-The only problem with humans is that it does takes translators longer to deliver than a machine would.
+Qualified human translators, on the other hand, are highly qualified and specifically trained in their fields.
+The only problem with humans is that it does take translators longer to deliver than a machine would.
 However, when you compare their level of accuracy and ability to capture distinct language context and logic, they are far superior.

 The question for users now is – what is more important?
 Do they prefer subpar translations that are delivered quickly or superior translations that may take a little longer?

-For a business who relies on translation to accurately deliver the descriptions of their products and services, they will tell you that they prefer to wait for superior work.
+For a business that relies on translation to accurately deliver the descriptions of their products and services, they will tell you that they prefer to wait for superior work.
 After all, the integrity of their brand relies on it.

 Ultimately, only a qualified human can distinguish the difference between a direct translation being enough and the need to integrate context and possibly, industry jargon that are relevant to the text.

-There are elements that are crucial to successful translation which machine simply cannot take into account.
-And without them, a business who uses the translated copy for marketing material could turn off their audiences, potentially damaging their reputations.
+There are elements that are crucial to successful translation which machines simply cannot take into account.
+And without them, a business that uses the translated copy for marketing material could turn off their audiences, potentially damaging their reputations.